bacoords/block-theme/src/scss/README.md

 ## Folder Guidelines

-Each folder should have an `index.scss` file that pulls in its partials using the `@forward` rule.
+Each folder has an `index.scss` file that pulls in its partials using the `@forward` rule.

 ```scss
 @forward "variables";